Korea Artificial Intelligence Cinema Festival

 Official Submission Rules & Terms

-Before submitting your film, please read the following regulations carefully.
+Before submitting your film, please read the following Rules & Terms carefully.

-Submitting your work to the Korea Artificial Intelligence Cinema Festival (KACF) signifies full agreement to all terms and conditions outlined below.
+By submitting a work to the Korea Artificial Intelligence Cinema Festival (KACF), the submitter fully agrees to all terms and conditions outlined below.

 1. Submission Requirements

-Physical media such as DVDs, USB drives, or hard copies will not be considered under any circumstances.
+Physical media such as DVDs, USB drives, hard copies, or other offline materials will not be accepted under any circumstances.

 All films not presented in English must include English subtitles.